Yandel-Morel/Data-analytics-projects/README.md

-# Data-analytics-projects
+# Case-Study-Bellabeat
-This is my digital portfolio of projects where I utilize my technical skills and go through the data analysis process.

-This project aims to prepare, process, analyze, and visualize FitBit data obtained from Kaggle, and information obtained from Verto Analytics, in order to understand how consumers utilize their smart devices.
+The purpose of this project was to prepare, process, analyze, and visualize FitBit data obtained from Kaggle, and information obtained from Verto Analytics, in order to understand how consumers utilize their smart devices.

-Bellabeat is a wellness company with smart devices that monitor several aspects of women's health, and are seeking to gain more customers.
+The stakeholder of interest is Bellabeat, a wellness company with smart devices that monitor several aspects of women's health, who are seeking to gain more customers and expand their brand.

-With the information gained from my analysis, insights and conclusions will be derived to create suggestions and actionable next steps that can be applied to Bellabeat's marketing strategy.
+I performed an analysis using RStudio to import, clean, and graph the data.
+With the information gained from my analysis, I derived insights and conclusions to create suggestions and actionable next steps that can be applied to Bellabeat's marketing strategy.